AsmirKopic/react-todo-app/README.md

 # ToDo App built with React using Material UI for style

-Created this app after being inroduced to the fundamentals of Material UI.
+Created this app after being introduced to the fundamentals of Material UI.

 #### Live demo deployed via Netlify --> https://magenta-yeot-6f012b.netlify.app/